EE2dev/d3-template/README.md

 * [timeSeries](http://bl.ocks.org/ee2dev/fca9603546f74b4f2c9ee0e7d811659d)
 * [itemExplorer](https://github.com/EE2dev/item-explorer)

+## Version 5

+This version contains code for version 5 of d3.js and:
+* ES6 modules which are bundled together with rollup
+* eslint
+* uglify to minimize code
+* changed to element `aside` for data

 ## How to use the template

 If you use d3 v4, copy the files from the folder *"version with d3 v4"*.